847-995-1205

 5 Common Employer Violations of the Fair Labor Standards Act

-Posted on March 17,2023 in Employer defense
+Posted on March 17, 2023 in Employer Defense

 Schaumburg, IL FLSA Litigation LawyerNavigating the complexities of the Fair Labor Standards Act (FLSA) can be a daunting task for employers, regardless of their industry, size, or experience.
 However, small business owners may encounter confusion about whether the FLSA applies to them and what requirements they will need to meet.
 Certain requirements apply to all businesses, while others may apply based on the type of business, the annual sales volume, and the number of employees.
 Failure to comply with the FLSA can result in significant fines and penalties or potential lawsuits.
 By understanding some of the most common ways that businesses violate the FLSA, employers can ensure that they remain in compliance to avoid potential pitfalls.